allenthreee/coding_notes/README.md

-#ACTIVE YOUR BRAIN, RELAX YOUR BODY
+#1ACTIVE YOUR BRAIN, RELAX YOUR BODY

 This is the repository for me to save my coding notes from the 15th Nov 2021.